Narissa

 Design approach

-A huge consideration for this project was ensuring everything was as accessible as it could be, and this has influenced how I approach design.
-I researched what actually works for neurodivergent people across different conditions.
-This included guidance from organisations like the British Dyslexia Association on accessible digital content, alongside research on ADHD and cognitive load.
+A key consideration for this project was ensuring maximum accessibility.
+I researched what works for neurodivergent people across different conditions, drawing on guidance from organisations like the British Dyslexia Association as well as research on ADHD and cognitive load.

 Impact